Primary

 Lie flat with hands under your hips and legs slightly elevated.
 Cross one leg over the other, then switch so they pass each other in opposite directions.
 Keep your lower back pressed into the floor throughout.
 Lower legs increase difficulty.

-Want Scissor Kicks in your program?
+See where Scissor Kicks fits in your weekly plan

 Lie flat on your back.